-Pumpkin chicken chili made bean-less for a lower-carb, paleo and Low-FODMAP approach to chicken chili!
-This cozy chili recipe is so easy to make and is so nice and comforting for chilly fall weather.
-Stove top and Instant Pot instructions are included in this post!
+Pumpkin Chicken Chili made bean-less for a lower-carb, paleo and Low-FODMAP approach to chicken chili!
+This belly-pleasing cozy chili recipe is so easy to make and is so nice and comforting for chilly fall weather.
+I have included Instant Pot instructions in addition to stove top instructions.

 WELL